deityjoyaira/Mini-Project-2/README.md

 # Mini-Project-2
-Alumana PH - A Healtcare Monitoring and Management System
+Alumana PH - A Healthcare Monitoring and Management System